alvestrand/id-abs-capture-timestamp/draft-alvestrand-avtcore-abs-capture-time.md

 - Clock drift means that you have to continuously monitor and update the offset
 - RTT variance will cause variation in offset; a smoothed value should be used
-- Before an RTT estimate is available, some heuristic number is needed

 This document is not normative about how the NTP clock offset is estimated.